riot/riot.github.io/guide/index.md

 <span class="tag red">&gt;=3.0</span>

 If the `ref` attribute is applied to a Riot tag, it will reference a [tag instance](/api/#tag-instance), and not the DOM element, as in the case above.
-For Example:
+For example:

 ```html